Keto vs Mediterranean Diet: Which Wins?

 The Mediterranean diet is a pattern of eating based on the traditional cuisine of the countries bordering the Mediterranean Sea (Spain, Southern France, Albania, Greece, Turkey, and Morocco).

-This style of eating also focuses on enjoying meals around the table with friends and family.
+This eating style also focuses on enjoying meals with friends and family around the dinner table.

 The Mediterranean diet’s benefits include improved heart, cognitive, and gut health.
 Studies also suggest that this program may even help with anxiety and depression.